Azure/terraform-azurerm-avm-res-servicebus-namespace/README.md

 ### <a name="input_authorization_rules"></a> [authorization\_rules](#input\_authorization\_rules)

 Description:   Defaults to `{}`.
 Manages a ServiceBus Namespace authorization Rule within a ServiceBus.
-The following properties can be specified:

-  - `authorization_rules` - Map key is used as the name of the authorizaton rule.
+  - `name`   - (Optional) - Defaults to `null`.
+Specifies the name of the ServiceBus Namespace Authorization Rule resource.
+Changing this forces a new resource to be created.
+If it is null it will use the map key as the name.
   - `send`   - (Optional) - Always set to `true` when manage is `true` if not it will default to `false`.
 Does this Authorization Rule have Listen permissions to the ServiceBus Namespace?
   - `listen` - (Optional) - Always set to `true` when manage is `true` if not it will default to `false`.
 Does this Authorization Rule have Send permissions to the ServiceBus Namespace?
   - `manage` - (Optional) - Defaults to `false`.
 Does this Authorization Rule have Manage permissions to the ServiceBus Namespace?

   Example Inputs:
   ```hcl